 Repatriation Effects: Greece’s National Archaeological Museum

 While we all revile the looting of archaeological sites and the illicit trade of artifacts, we can now begin to review the effects of the repatriation of ancient material back to the countries of origin.
 Here I am not referring to Native American remains, but the statues and vases created by the ancient cultures of the Mediterranean.
 Recently, I visited the National Archaeological Museum in Athens, Greece, which has seen financial and public relations troubles partly due to the national economic crisis.
 Here, I saw the 2007 repatriated kore from the J.P.
 Getty Museum standing amongst other statues without any bells or whistles describing its sordid history.
 Also on display was a bronze athlete, repatriated in 2002, propped in its own corner.
-I believe that the return of these objects reflect legal ...(MORE ...)
+I believe that the return of these objects reflect legal and ethical ...(MORE ...)